 Beginning on May 29, 2020, following the schedule set by the Court, defendants JUUL Labs, Inc., the Altria Group, and other defendants filed several motions to dismiss some or all claims against them.

-The Altria Group’s motions to dismiss argue in essence that Altria cannot be liable to plaintiffs because it simply bought a minority share in JUUL Labs in December 2018, does not own or control the company, and did not direct, control, or participate in any of JUUL’s challenged conduct either before or after the investment.
+The Altria Group’s motions to dismiss argue in essence that Altria cannot be liable because it just bought a minority share in JUUL Labs in December 2018, does not own or control the company, and did not direct, control, or participate in any of JUUL’s challenged conduct before or after the investment.

-JUUL has filed several motions to dismiss or stay the claims, one of which argues that the FDA has the “primary jurisdiction” over the products, so the Court should stay the lawsuit until the FDA decides whether to grant JUUL premarket authorization.
-(When JUUL requested permission to seek a stay, the court allowed the motion but Judge Orrick indicated he wasn’t inclined to grant a stay.)
+JUUL filed several motions to dismiss or stay the claims, one of which argues that the FDA has the “primary jurisdiction” over the products, so the Court should stay the lawsuit until the FDA decides whether to grant JUUL premarket authorization.
+(When JUUL requested permission to file that motion, the court allowed the motion but Judge Orrick said he wasn’t inclined to grant a stay.)
 In another motion, JUUL argues that the doctrine of preemption bar some claims related to its labeling and warnings.

 On September 9, 2020, Judge Orrick issued an Order setting out procedures for choosing the bellwether cases, and an aggressive discovery and trial schedule for the cases chosen to be part of the “bellwether pool.”
 To sum it up, any case filed by October 15, 2020, was eligible to be chosen for the bellwether selection pool.
 By December 15, 2020, the plaintiffs would select six cases and the defendants would select six cases, and Judge Orrick would then randomly select twelve more cases.
 The bellwether cases chosen for trial in the MDL would come from that group of twenty four.
 The Court would choose the bellwether trial cases by April 30, 2021, and the order of trials after May 1, 2021.